Modules in Angular Application

 Let us first understand the above code.

 Here, AppModule is the module name and it is decorated with the @NgModule decorator.
 The @NgModule imported from the angular core library i.e. @angular/core.
 For better understanding please have a look at the following image.
-Here, we call NgModule as a decorator because it is prefixed with @ symbol.
+Here, we call NgModule a decorator because it is prefixed with @ symbol.
 So, whenever you find something in angular, that is prefixed with @ symbol, then you need to consider it as a decorator.
 In the next article, we will discuss the decorator in detail.

 As you can see in the above image, the @NgModule decorator accepts one object and that object contains some properties in the form of arrays.
 By default, it has included 4 arrays (declarations, imports, providers, and bootstrap).
-Let us understand each of these properties of @NgModule decorator.
+Let us understand each of these properties of the @NgModule decorator.

 Declarations Array (declarations):

 The declarations array is an array of components, directives, and pipes.
-Whenever you add a new component, first the component needs to be imported and then a reference of that component must be included in declarations array.
+Whenever you add a new component, first the component needs to be imported and then a reference of that component must be included in the declarations array.
 By default AppComponent (app.component.ts file) is created when you create a new angular project and you can find this file within the app folder which you can find inside the src folder.
 If you open the app.component.ts file, then you will find the following code.

 As you can see in the above image, the component name is AppComponent.
 And in the root module, first, this component (AppComponent) is imported and then its reference is included in the declarations array as shown in the below image.